python/cpython/Doc/reference/expressions.rst

   lists compare equal. [#]_ Outcomes other than equality are resolved consistently, but are not otherwise defined. [#]_

-* Most other objects of builtin types compare unequal unless they are the same object; the choice whether one object is considered smaller or larger than another one is made arbitrarily but consistently within one execution of a program.
+* Most other objects of built-in types compare unequal unless they are the same object; the choice whether one object is considered smaller or larger than another one is made arbitrarily but consistently within one execution of a program.